 Let’s take a look at some of the arguments that suggest that ADHD is over-diagnosed, and some which suggest that diagnosis is right on.

 Today more than ever, the medical community is aware of the salience of mental health in overall health, and doctors of all specialties bring this knowledge to their practice.
 Indeed, diagnoses of mental disorders writ large have increased across the board: autism, depression, and anxiety diagnoses have all been on the rise since 2007.
-(In fact, nowadays, more than 1 in 20 children and teens have anxiety or depression.)
+But that could also be because their definitions have widened.
+(Pre-pandemic it was noted that more than 1 in 20 children and teens had anxiety or depression.
+Now, pandemic research suggests that rates of depression and anxiety in children worldwide have doubled.)
 Spectrum diseases like the aforementioned are sometimes difficult to spot (it’s even been suggested that girls are under-diagnosed for ADHD), but awareness of the symptoms of spectrum diseases like ADHD and others have enabled millions across the globe to treat their disorders – a fine achievement for the field of mental health.

 Misbehavior is mistakenly perceived as a disorder.